15 unusual indoor activities in Toronto

 Here's a round-up of unusual indoor activities you can do in Toronto.

-Toronto is home to a surprising number of archery tag facilities like Archery District, Archers Arena and Battle Sports.
+Toronto is home to a number of archery and archery tag facilities like Archery District, Archers Arena and Battle Sports.
 Many of these are reminiscent of the Hunger Games, with massive playing spaces where you can engage in some face-to-face combat.

 Chances are, you won't be taking the pilot's seat anytime soon, but Threshold Aviation offers the next best thing.
 If you want to try totally different, head over and test your skills in a simulator inside a real cockpit from a scrapped Boeing 737-500.